ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Introduction

-Considering the diverse resources and preferences of different servers, we offer three groups of design options under the ERASER framework: the capability to simultaneously maintain both training and inference environments, the timing for executing unlearning execution, and the handling strategy for inference requests that cannot achieve consistency.
-Based on these options, we have designed seven distinct methods.
-Servers can choose the appropriate method based on their preferences regarding response speed, resource consumption, and privacy protection.
+Armed with the proposed new mechanism, we comprehensively investigate its adoption in MLaaS by identifying critical factors arising from the diversity in server specifications, the available computational resources, and the disparities in service objectives.
+Subsequently, we devise three core design options, including the ability to concurrently manage both training and inference environments, the timing of unlearning execution, and the strategy for handling inference requests that fail to achieve consistency.
+Based on these options, we have developed seven distinct instantiations of \projectname, allowing the server to opt for a suitable variant to achieve their desired balance between inference latency, resource consumption, and privacy protection.

-\begin{itemize}[leftmargin=*] \item To the best of our knowledge, we are the first to identify the security and privacy vulnerabilities of machine unlearning in the MLaaS setting, resulting from two simplified strategies suggested by existing inference-oblivion machine unlearning works. \item We propose \projectname, a new machine unlearning framework for MLaaS developed in an inference serving-aware manner, which can reduce inference latency while avoiding security and privacy vulnerabilities. \item We further propose seven variants under \projectname ~based on three design options, each being tailor-made to specific environments and preferences of different MLaaS systems. \item We perform a comprehensive evaluation on four machine learning models using four real-world datasets to assess the performance of \projectname.
-The results demonstrate that \projectname ~and its variants significantly reduce inference latency and computational overhead compared to the inference-oblivious baseline in different settings, achieving up to 99\% saving in inference latency and 31\% saving in computation overhead. \end{itemize}
+Our contributions are summarized below. \begin{itemize}[leftmargin=*] \item To the best of our knowledge, we are the first to identify the security and privacy vulnerabilities of machine unlearning in MLaaS through the novel lens of the interplay between inference and unlearning requests, which are overlooked by existing machine unlearning literature taking the inference-oblivion approach. \item We propose \projectname, a new machine unlearning framework for MLaaS developed in an inference serving-aware manner, which can reduce inference latency while avoiding security and privacy vulnerabilities. \item We further propose seven instantiations under \projectname ~based on three key design options, each being tailored to specific environments and preferences of different MLaaS systems. \item We perform a comprehensive evaluation on four machine learning models using four real-world datasets to assess the performance of \projectname.
+The results demonstrate that \projectname ~and its variants significantly reduce inference latency and computational overhead compared to the inference-oblivious baseline in different settings, achieving up to 99\% saving in inference latency and 31\% saving in computation overhead. \end{itemize} Due to page limits, please refer to \url{https://arxiv.org/abs/2311.16136} for further discussions, detailed proofs and additional experiments.